🐸 General Info

 Handling

-While they tolerate handling better than most frogs, it should still be minimal.
+While they tolerate handling better than most frogs, it should still be minimal but if you must:

 Wash hands before and after